-Sessions must be overlapping to be considered concurrent.
-However, when the time interval is 1 minute, all sessions in that minute (whether they overlap) are considered concurrent: the size of the interval is so small that the performance overhead involved in calculating the precision is not worth the value added.
+Your sessions must be overlapping to be considered concurrent.
+However, when the time interval is 1 minute, all sessions in that minute (whether they overlap) are considered concurrent.
+The size of the interval is so small that the performance overhead involved in calculating the precision is not worth the value added.
 If the sessions occur in the same hour, but not in the same minute, they are not considered to overlap.

 Correlation of summary tables with raw data